kekyo/cat-doubler/README.md

 ### Ignore Patterns (.catdoublerignore)

-Create a `.catdoublerignore` file to exclude files and directories from the template:
+Create a `.catdoublerignore` file to exclude files and directories from the template project:

 ```
 # Dependencies